Inflectra/spira-documentation/docs/Spira_User_Manual/Task Tracking.md

 In addition, you can view a more detailed description of the task by positioning the mouse pointer over the task name hyperlink and waiting for the popup "tooltip" to appear.
-If you click on the task name hyperlink, you will be taken to the task details page described in section 8.2.
-Clicking on any of the pagination links at the bottom of the page will advance you to the next set of tasks in the list according to the applied filter and sort-order.
+If you click on the task name hyperlink, you will be taken to the [task details page](#task-details) Clicking on any of the pagination links at the bottom of the page will advance you to the next set of tasks in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows you to specify how many rows should